overture-stack/website/markdown/documentation/song/installation/configurations/profiles.md

 # JWT Profile

-When the `jwt` profile is enabled, this profile allows usage of both JWT and API keys during authentication requests.
+When the `jwt` profile is enabled, this profile allows the usage of both JWT and API keys during authentication requests.
 BY DEFAULT, the JWT public key URL is configured to talk with <a href="/documentation/ego" target="_blank" rel="noopener noreferrer">Ego installation documentation</a> and must be replaced if another authentication service gets used.

 ```bash
 # JWT Configuration